robstoll/atrium/misc/kdoc/packages.md

 # Package ch.tutteli.atrium.api.cc.en_UK
-Contains the code completion focused assertion function API in English.
+Contains API which provides a pure fluent API in English and which has its design focus on usability in conjunction with code completion.

 # Package ch.tutteli.atrium.api.cc.en_UK.assertions.charsequence.contains.builders
 Contains the builders - necessary to provide an extensible fluent API - which allow to create sophisticated `contains`